MichaelMadhukalya/grafxp/README.md

 client.collectDefaultMetrics({ registry });
 ```

-<li> Add histogram for calculating latency in seconds of fib calculation method.
+<li> Add histogram for calculating latency in secs of fib calculation method.
 Register histogram with Prometheus metric client registry.

 ```javascript
 // histogram for latency in seconds of fib calculation method